cerbos/cerbos/README.md

 Stay in touch
 ----------------

-If you want to lear about the lastest update, please subscribe to our [newsletter](https://cerbos.dev/subscribe)
+If you want to learn about the latest updates, please subscribe to our [newsletter](https://cerbos.dev/subscribe)